David M. McClendon Professor

 Since completing my education, I held postdoctoral positions at Northwestern University and Swarthmore College before joining the Ferris State faculty in 2012.

-I am an organizer of the Little School Dynamics research group, sponsored by the American Institute of Mathematics.
+From 2021 to 2023 I served as an organizer of the Little School Dynamics research group, sponsored by the American Institute of Mathematics.

 Click here for my curriculum vitae.